pablobm/pygame-tutorial/source/lessons/00050-python-basics/index.html.markdown

 * Your position (three numbers).
 * The position of anything in the game (three numbers for each single thing).
 * The name of a save slot (a list of numbers, each representing a letter, together forming words).
-* A block (three numbers for the position, and a number that can be used to look up the block type in a "dictionary of blocks").
+* A block (five numbers: three for the position, one that tells the block type, one to tell the damage it has received).
 * And many, many more things, one for each single concept in the game.

 This is an example of variable: